SoftlySpoken/rpq-view/README.md

 Interpreting the output to `stdout`:

 - "Total time": the query execution time using the materialized views selected by the naive MVS algorithm.
-(In the query, this time is compared with that of 【】)

-### Impact of the Memory Budget (Section 8.4)
+### Imp act of the Memory Budget (Section 8.4)

 ```bash
 $ ./varyMemBudget